DespoinaKK/babylm-diffusion/README.md

 ### 2. Training

 For distributed training, adapt the scripts in `slurm-scripts`.
+Our models are trained on a single node with 4 A100 64GB gpus (you can adapt the setup to utilize only 1 gpu, modifying the slurm*.sh scripts).
+To specify the hyperparameters and noise schedules you want, modify the config files in `slurm-scripts`.

 ## 🔑 Key Components